skirtles-code/vue-examples/docs/patterns/coupled-components-with-provide-inject.md

 The `props` object is created by the `my-map` component and is passed to the `<slot>`.
 The consuming template shown above then passes that on to each `my-map-marker` using `v-bind`.

 For the maps example, this probably isn't the way to go.
 The extra hassle in the consuming template isn't worth it when the components are that tightly coupled.
-However, scoped slots tend to be preferable in cases where the components are tightly coupled, allowing the consuming component to decide which components should be tied together.
+However, scoped slots tend to be preferable in cases where the components are not tightly coupled, allowing the consuming component to decide which components should be tied together.